datacommonsorg/website/tools/nl/embeddings/README.md

    Note: This is what distinguishes between the differently sized (small, medium) embeddings.

-3. Ensure any updated alternatives, i.e. PaLM alternatives, Other alternatives, are available as csv files: [`palm_alternatives.csv`](data/alternatives/palm_alternatives.csv), [`other_alternatives.csv`](data/alternatives/other_alternatives.csv).
+3. Ensure any updated alternatives, i.e. PaLM alternatives, Other alternatives, are available as csv files: [`palm_alternatives.csv`](data/alternatives/main/palm_alternatives.csv), [`other_alternatives.csv`](data/alternatives/main/other_alternatives.csv).
 The columns in these CSV files are: `dcid`, `Alternatives`.
-These files are expected to be updated using (currently) separate processes.
+These files are expected to be updated using (currently) separate processes. <a name="alternatives"></a>

-4. Run the command below which will both generate a new embeddings csv in `gs://datcom-nl-models`, as well as update the corresponding csv under [`data/curated_input/`](data/curated_input/).
+4. Run the command below which will generate a new embeddings csv in `gs://datcom-nl-models`.
 Note down the embeddings file version printed at the end of the run.
 As of 2023 Q3, there are 3 embeddings used in PROD and the following are the commands to generate each of them:

    To generate the `small` embeddings:
    ```bash